Ways to pay down debt

 Slay strategy 3: Consolidate your debt

 Do you have multiple credit cards, loans, etc.?
-Let me guess: All have different payment dates and ways to pay, different balances, and varying interest rates?
-That's a lot to manage.
-If you are overwhelmed by all of this, you might consider a debt consolidation loan.
+If you find it hard to manage all of your payments, you might consider a debt consolidation loan.
 A debt consolidation loan allows you to borrow one lump sum, at one interest rate, and use the loan proceeds to pay off your other outstanding debts.
-In essence, this simplifies your debt: One loan with periodic payments.
+Managing one payment might be your preference, but of course before taking out a new loan you should always research interest rates, total payoff, and ensure that this choice is the one that best fits your long-term financial goals.

 Here's how to go about a debt consolidation loan:

-1. First, list out all of your outstanding debts and the interest rate associated with each of them.
+- List out all of your outstanding debts and the interest rates associated with each of them.

-3. Do your research on loan options to see if you can find a debt consolidation loan with lower interest.
+- Do your research on loan options to see if you can find a debt consolidation loan with lower interest.
+Make sure you not only do your due diligence but take your time when decisions are made.
+Debt can become unmanageable without a solid, well researched plan in place.

-4. Use the funds from the lower interest loan to pay off the debts you previously identified.
+- Use the funds from the debt consolidation loan to pay off the debts you previously identified.

-5. Finally, pay back your lower interest debt consolidation loan according to the repayment schedule in manageable payments.
+- Pay back your debt consolidation loan according to the repayment schedule in payments.

 Be mindful of spending

 Like a track on repeat, we've all heard, "Spend your money wisely".
 But this is especially important when you're trying to pay off debt.
 The last thing you want to do is keep racking up more and more debt (that is an endless, vicious cycle).
-So limit the use of your credit card(s) and try to put any extra money toward debt payments.
-Your FOMO may be on high alert for a bit, but it will be worth it in the end.
-You got this!
+Limit the use of your credit card(s) and try to put any extra money toward debt payments.
+Mindful spending is not only a great addition to a long-term financial wellness plan, but a great way to speed up the debt repayment process.
+Creating a budget can help you stay on track as well.
+New to budgeting?
+Check out our budgeting guide!

 Sources: